Other Important Information

 Motor Vehicle Commission to extend deadlines

 All New Jersey Motor Vehicle Commission agencies, road testing, and inspection facilities will be closed effective immediately as a measure to mitigate the spread of COVID-19.
-We anticipate re-opening in two weeks, on Monday, March 30, 2020.

 All driver licenses, non-driver IDs, vehicle registrations, and inspection stickers expiring before May 31 have been extended by two months.